 While using student data to drive instruction can add to teacher workload and distract us from the human side of teaching, that doesn’t have to be the case.
 Good use of data shouldn’t involve additional grading on the part of teachers – in fact, it should replace some of the grading teachers are already doing.

 If you’re serious about making data work for you, we can help.
 Our data coaches can answer all of your questions and help you set reasonable goals when it comes to student data.
-Sign up today to receive 50% off your initial consultation with one of our expert coaches.
+Get in touch to schedule a consultation.

 For math teachers, we also have an online course, Khan Academy Basics.
 It includes lesson plans, instructional videos, and reproducibles.
 This one week course will get your class up-and-running on Khan in just minutes a day!